Seahawks sign former Minnesota kicker Blair Walsh

 RENTON, Wash.
-(AP) -- The Seattle Seahawks have signed former Minnesota kicker Blair Walsh.
+(AP) -- The Seahawks signed former Minnesota kicker Blair Walsh on Thursday, the strongest sign yet that Seattle may be moving on from Steven Hauschka.

+Hauschka will be a free agent when the new league year begins next month and after a season of inconsistency the Seahawks are looking at other options.

-Walsh spent five seasons with the Vikings before being released midway through last season.
+Walsh spent five seasons with the Vikings before being released midway through last season, but is mostly known for a crucial miss.
+Walsh missed a 27-yard field goal attempt in the closing seconds of a 2015 NFC wild-card game against Seattle that could have given Minnesota the victory.
+It overshadowed an otherwise standout 2015 season by Walsh when he led the NFL with 34 field goals made.

-Walsh is infamously remembered for missing a 27-yard field goal attempt in the closing seconds of a 2015 NFC wild-card game against Seattle that could have given Minnesota the victory.
-Walsh was 12 of 16 on field goals and 15 of 19 on extra points last season before being released.
+The impact of the miss against Seattle seemed to linger into the 2016 season.
+Walsh was 12 of 16 on field goals and 15 of 19 on extra points before being released.

-The signing of Walsh could signal a kicking change for the Seahawks.
-Steven Hauschka is a free agent and had his own struggles last season.
-Hauschka has been Seattle's kicker for the past six seasons, but was 33 of 37 on field goals and 29 of 35 on extra points during the 2016 regular season.
+The signing of Walsh is the clearest sign that Hauschka's run could be ending after six seasons.
+Hauschka was 33 of 37 on field goals and 29 of 35 on extra points during the 2016 regular season.
+There were issues with the timing of kicks at various times through the season, but Hauschka also had issues with low kicks getting blocked.

+Hauschka was 4 of 4 on field goals and 4 of 5 on extra points in the playoffs.

+''Hauschka is a really good kicker that got in a little bit of a rut with the extra points,'' Seattle coach Pete Carroll said at the end of the season. ''He's come through for us a lot of times and been a big play guy for us, so I outwardly commended him about showing that he's back and he's on it by the way he finished, and I thought that was pretty good.''

 ---